 - A related research project. - A special in-class presentation. - Presenting at an out-of-class activity related to the course. - Developing a teaching tool related to the course or assisting a faculty member in course improvement/development. - Enhanced laboratory experience. - Differential assignments/learning experiences based on the honor student's honors program. - Interaction with other students pursuing the E option. - College-wide enrichment experiences, such as an open-forum debate on a topic related to curricula in the College, a field trip to a research facility or industry location, or a prominently known guest speaker sharing research. - Delving more deeply into the methodology, structure, and/or theory; addressing more sophisticated questions; and satisfying more rigorous standards than are generally expected. - 2.
 A description of the grading.
 The student's grade should reflect all of the student's work in the course, including work done in common with other students, as well as work done for the honors element. - 3.
 The amount and kind of student/faculty contact, including how the course will offer a significant level of interaction and engagement between faculty and honors students, and how such engagement will be achieved. - 4.
 How an environment will be fostered that facilitates intellectual exchange among honors students (if applicable). - 5.
-Evidence of a pedagogical process that will provide students in the honors embedded section high-level content with the objective of higher-order thinking in comparison to a non-Honors course (also required for Honors & Scholars review). - d) If the new honors embedded course can count toward the major of the submitting unit (whether as a required course or as an elective), please include the curriculum map of that program to which you have added the newly proposed course, indicating the program goal(s) and levels it is designed to meet. - e) Honors Statement
+Evidence of a pedagogical process that will provide students in the honors embedded section high-level content with the objective of higher-order thinking in comparison to a non-Honors course (also required for Honors & Scholars review).

+d) Honors Statement